arslanenginner/Artificial-Intelligence/README.md

-Sure!
-Here’s a more properly formatted version of the README.md file with bullet points and better readability:

-AI Pipelines and Models
+# AI Pipelines and Models

 This repository contains:

 AI Pipelines: